 1. Auckland University of Technology

-AUT’s academic brilliance and research achievements have earned it a spot at #41 on Times Higher Education’s list of the best institutions.
+AUT’s academic brilliance and research achievements have earned it a spot on several global ranking sites.
 Among many other courses, Auckland University of Technology offers a major in creative writing under Bachelor of Arts for local as well as international students.

 Students at the Bachelor’s level will learn about and analyze various writing styles and genres, as well as the needs of different types of media and publishing professionals.
 They may hone their writing abilities by experimenting with original concepts in an atmosphere that provides both constructive feedback and encouragement.